arildm/ClockFaceTimePicker/README.md

 arlarm
 ======

-Alarm and timer with beautiful timepicker
+Alarm and timer for Android with beautiful timepicker.

+The app's main purpose is to introduce a timepicker, designed for quick use and a slick appearance.